libercv/libercv/README.md

 ### Hi there 👋

-My name is Liberto Camús and I'm a Computer Science teacher.
+My name is Liberto and I am a computer teacher in vocational training.
-I've always enjoyed learning new things and since last year I've began to work teaching some of the things I learn.
+I love technology and learning, so I'm really happy to be able to make a living teaching some of the things I've learned.

-Apart from technology and FOSS software and hardware I like reading, music and films.
+Apart from technology, specially FOSS and OSHW, I like reading, music and films.

 <!--
 **libercv/libercv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.